bluenex/bluenex.github.io/README.md

-# Bluenex's personal blog
+# Bluenex's personal website

-This is my personal blog forked from my template https://github.com/bluenex/frontend-collection/tree/main/nextjs-ts-tailwind.
-This blog has no intention to be commercial nor seeking for personal benefit.
-I occasionally update the blog because this blog is kind of diary and personal geek note, but I don't have that many stories in my everyday life.
+This is my personal website forked from my template https://github.com/bluenex/frontend-collection/tree/main/nextjs-ts-tailwind.
+There is also a blog which I occasionally update as a diary and personal geek note.
+I am not a good storyteller but sometimes the feeling is just right.
-That's why I choose to start blogging on Github not on mainstream blogging service site.

 ## Tech stack